 - The need for caregiver respite.

-Invest in the cause
+Invest in our cause

 As a charity, the Alzheimer Society of B.C. relies on the generosity of thousands of individuals and organizations who support our work and allow us to deliver programs and services to enhance quality of life for British Columbians affected by dementia, while funding research into the causes and cures so that we can one day achieve our vision of a world without dementia.
-Want to help us?
-Make a one-time donation or sustain our work by becoming a monthly donor.